ChristianWinsor/MPFree/CONTRIBUTING.md

 ## Philosophy

-MPFree is not just another music app — it’s a statement:
+MPFree is not just another music app:

 - **User files are sacred.**
 - **No hidden magic.** No cloud, no DRM, no lock-in.